Consciousness Totally Explained and Elucidated

-1. First off, you've gotta wonder why consciousness is even necessary — why it's useful from the standpoint of evolution; that is, what survival benefit does it confer?
-From a survival point of view, why wouldn't we do equally well just receiving and reacting to stimuli in a totally automatic sort of way? — like we assume a computer does.
-It could be a pretty complex path between the stimulus and the reaction — for example, a computer can play an excellent game of chess, but it's still completely automatic and "mindless".
+1. First off, you’ve gotta wonder why consciousness is even necessary — why it’s useful from the standpoint of evolution; that is, what survival benefit does it confer?
+From a survival point of view, why wouldn’t we do equally well just receiving and reacting to stimuli in a totally automatic sort of way? — like we assume a computer does.
+It could be a pretty complex path between the stimulus and the reaction — for example, a computer can play an excellent game of chess or the Chinese game of go, but it’s still completely automatic and “mindless”.
 I have no clue on this point.
-But "Nature" does seem to have gone to quite a bit of effort surrounding its implementation of consciousness — it's given us an elaborate internal "display screen", or in Microsoft Windows terminology, an internal "desktop", that allows us to speak with ourselves internally, to see images in our minds, and to "think".
+But “Nature” does seem to have gone to quite a bit of effort surrounding its implementation of consciousness — it’s given us an elaborate internal “display screen”, or in Microsoft Windows terminology, an internal “desktop”, that allows us to speak with ourselves internally, to see images in our minds, and to “think”.
 So, obviously, there is an evolutionary benefit to incorporating consciousness into the design of creatures over a purely automatic, reactive design.
 Or is there?
-Anyway, my own suspicion is that consciousness is just a cheap solution to an evolutionary problem.
+Anyway, my own suspicion is that consciousness is just an inexpensive solution to an evolutionary problem.

-2. Questions without answers.
-Suppose we took a person's brain out of their head, took the brain apart, cell by cell, neuron by neuron, put it back together again, and put it back into the person's head.
+Suppose we took a person’s brain out of their head, took the brain apart, cell by cell, neuron by neuron, put it back together again, and put it back into the person’s head.
 Would the person have consciousness?
-Would he or she be the same person with the original consciousness (whatever that might mean) ?
+Would he or she be the same person with the original consciousness (whatever that might mean)?

 Suppose we put the original brain into one body and the duplicate brain into another?